 We all know that Portugal located on the Iberian Peninsula, bordering Spain on its East and the Atlantic Ocean on the South and West.
 This privileged Oceanside location influences many aspects of its culture – salt cod and grilled sardines are national dishes and the Algarve’s beautiful beaches are a popular holiday destination.
+Check out this guide about fishing tours in Portugal.

 Thanks to its geographic location, fishing has long been integral part of Portuguese culture and diet.
 Tourist-wise, Portugal, and in particular the Algarve, is a fantastic fishing destination with a long season and lots of different fish and angling experiences.
 Many types of fishing experiences are provided by local fishermen who are happy to share their boats and knowledge with fishing-lovers for an unforgettable holiday experience in Portugal.

-Travelers who want to give fishing a go or learn new skills are always welcome on half day tour full day trips where tuition is provided if necessary.
+Travelers who want to give fishing a go or learn new skills are always welcome on half-day tour full-day trips where tuition is provided if necessary.
 From family fishing experiences suitable for all levels of experience to challenging whopper catches for the most experienced or adventurous ones, Portugal offers a sizeable range of habitats in such a small country.

 - Take your catch of the day home and enjoy a nice and fresh BBQ – a unique experience;